debruijn/debruijn.github.io/content/posts/why_adventofcode.md

 +++

 [Advent of Code](http://www.adventofcode.com) is coming up again, starting December 1st.
-It is a yearly event with programming challenges every day up until Christmas, and I have participated in it for last few years and will do so again this year.
+It is a yearly event with programming challenges every day up until Christmas, and I have participated in it for the last few years and will do so again this year.
 In case you are on the fence, let me give you some reasons on why it can be worthwhile to participate, for all kinds of level of programming.